uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 3. Decide on the smallest number to include.
 Aim for 10 or fewer formats, and a number where there is a bigger gap between it and the next smallest compared to the gaps between the larger numbers.
 It was 70,000 in 2021 and 2023.
 4. Copy the Format_Identification and Files columns to the report, leaving them sorted by Files.
+5. Replace the first pipe with " version " and the second with ", PUID ".
+Delete "NO VALUE".

 Also update the number and percentage of format identifications that appear fewer than 10 times, which is the smallest range in "Format_ID_Ranges", and compare the results to the previous analysis report.